AdamMHaq/ScalableSE_TennisinAja/README.md

 - **Court Management:** Admins can add, edit, and delete courts.
 - **Booking:** Players can view available courts and make/cancel bookings.
 - **Responsive Design:** Works on desktop and mobile.
-- **Demo Data:** Preloaded users, courts, and bookings for instant testing.

 ---